The most extreme adventures on Earth

 Spanning multiple continents and oceans, these adventures will make you feel alive -- albeit in some cases terrified you might not be among the living much longer.

 Every July, Pamplona offers an exciting chance to get gored.
-While deaths at this event in Spain are relatively rare -- there have been an estimated 13 in the last hundred years -- the risk of getting injured is very real, with more than 100 in 2016 alone.
-LESS EXTREME ALTERNATIVE: Share the street with thousands of sheep during Madrid's annual Transhumance Festival.
+Less extreme alternative: Share the street with thousands of sheep during Madrid's annual Transhumance Festival.

 Mushers race through 1,000 miles of beautiful Alaskan landscape in the annual Iditarod Sled Dog Race.